-The Wood City Step Stool stands out among the competition, not only because it is the tallest product but also for its sturdiness, durability, and extraordinary anti-skid ability.
-This dual-height wooden stool uses non-toxic varnish, and the product's smooth surface is easy to wipe down and clean, which is a perk because step stools will likely build up grime and dirt from little feet, and even potty training will result in more than a few drops here and there.
-It is the top-performer when it comes to anti-skid ability, the Wood City is a top performer, and attributing factors to this impressive feat is the product's weight and surface area of its anti-skid pads underneath.
+The Wood City Step Stool stands out in the competition for multiple reasons.
+It is one of the tallest and offers sturdiness, durability, and impressive anti-skid ability.
+This dual-height wooden stool uses non-toxic varnish, and the product's smooth surface is easy to wipe down, a perk because step stools will likely build up grime and dirt from little feet, and even potty training will result in more than a few drops here and there.
+When it comes to anti-skid ability, the Wood City is a top performer, and attributing factors to this impressive feat are the product's weight and the surface area of its anti-skid pads underneath.
 You can worry less about little feet falling through with no gap between the steps.
-This product requires assembly, and it is quick and straightforward to do.
-With a weight limit of 200 lbs and material, we think the Wood City offers longevity and will likely be around to help you and your child reach tall bookshelves, kitchen cabinets, and closet spaces for children and adults alike.
+This product requires assembly, but the task is quick and easy.
+Between its weight limit of 200 lbs and material, we think the Wood City offers longevity and will likely be around to help you and your child reach tall bookshelves, kitchen cabinets, and closet spaces over time.

-The Simplay3 is bulky and long, so it is most suitable for spacious spaces.
-Although the stool can stand vertical or on its side when not in use, which is somewhat space-saving, we fear that families with small bathrooms will eventually find the repetitious task of moving it a nuisance.
-Also, non-slip resistant material on the steps is ideal for grip, and the Simplay3 does not have any.
-Instead, it features texture.
-While testing, we did not experience problems with slipping.
-The Simplay3 is also a decor eyesore.
-But, do not let appearances cloud your judgment.
+The Simplay3 is bulky and long, but it can stand vertically or on its side when not in use, which is somewhat space-saving.
+Still, we wonder if families with small bathrooms will eventually find the repetitious task of moving this stool a bother.
+The steps of the Simplay3 do not have non-slip material and instead feature texture for added grip, which is better than none.
+Compared to other contenders, this option may be considered a decor eyesore.
+But do not let appearance cloud your judgment.
 It works.
-Plus, who wouldn't want to sacrifice decor for sibling peace and sanity?
-So, if you have children who quarrel over the step stool and you have extra space in your bathroom, then look no further, we highly recommend the Simplay3.
+Who wouldn't want to sacrifice decor for sibling peace and sanity?
+So, if you have children who quarrel over the step stool and have extra space in your bathroom, look no further; we highly recommend the Simplay3.

-Made of bamboo, the Growing Up Green Step Stool appeals to those who prefer to purchase an eco-friendly product instead of plastic.
-The stool is slightly heavier than plastic contenders, it is still easy for toddlers to carry than traditional wood stools.
+The bamboo Growing Up Green Step Stool may appeal to those who prefer an eco-friendly product over plastic.
+The stool is slightly heavier than plastic contenders, but it is still easy for toddlers to carry than traditional, dual-step wood stools.
 Plus, with a weight max of 200 lbs, we see this product offering longevity for children and adults.

-The horizontal slats catch grime, and cleaning requires some effort.
+The stool feels durable and looks great in any room, but it lacks stability features that we consider essential.
 The slats are better than a smooth surface, but the lack of slip-resistant material raises concerns for children wearing socks without grips.
 The anti-skid pads under the stool's feet are drop-size and create almost no friction on the floor, making this product one of the easiest to push around.
+The horizontal slats catch grime, and cleaning will require some effort.
 Lastly, as one of the narrowest products in our review, it can be tricky for toddlers to turn around on it when using the toilet.
-With that said, if purchasing an eco-friendly, bamboo product is crucial to you, this stool will get the job done if you are willing to overlook a few flaws.
+Yet, if purchasing an eco-friendly bamboo product is crucial to you, this stool will get the job done if you are willing to overlook a few flaws.